Cumulus-Cloud/cumulus/server/README.md

 ```
 $ sbt compile
 ```
 > Both command will also compile the `routes` file and the twirls templates.
-Note that since this project is using an embed Pay! server, there is unfortunately no Play!'s like hot-reload mecanism ; but `~run` can still be used.
+Note that since this project is using an embed Play! server, there is unfortunately no Play!'s like hot-reload mecanism ; but `~run` can still be used.

 #### Production
 Both **sbt-native-packager** and **sbt-assembly** are available as sbt commands.